-5.7.2 Quantitative Criteria
+5.5.2 Quantitative Criteria

 Projects (except the Innovative ones) will be ranked according to the following quantitative criteria.
-The Applicant is expected to optimise their proposal to compete on these criteria.
+Applicants are expected to optimise their proposal to compete on these criteria:

 No. Criteria Brief Description Scale Weighting 2 Co-funding ratio The Fund aims to maximise the amount of private funding leveraged for decarbonisation projects.
-1-10 Refer scale below 25% 3 Payback Period The Project has a payback period that is no less than two years with GIDI co-funding.
+1-10 Refer scale below 25% 3 Payback Period Payback period after Government public good funding - must be more than 2 years (after funding).
 Projects with longer payback periods will be prioritised.
-1-10 Refer scale below 25% 4 Abatement cost for the public of the emis- sions reduction until 2030 (end of EB2) This is to maximise the public good of the Fund and to ensure delivery of the GIDI Fund's emissions budget objectives.
+1-10 Refer scale below 25% 4 Abatement cost for the public of the emissions reduction until 2030 (end of EB2) This is to maximise the public good of the Fund and to ensure delivery of the GIDI Fund's emissions budget objectives.
 1-10 Refer scale below 25% 5 Speed of implementation Projects implemented earlier result in greater emission benefits and overall contribution to the emission targets set within the respective emission budget periods.
 1-10 Refer scale below 25%